Home

 Snacky Cat

-Each players score and amount of attempts is registered in the overview available to the creator in the editor for each the specific game code.
+Each player’s score and number of attempts are automatically recorded and made available to the creator in the game’s editor overview, accessible for each specific game code.

 Screenshot from an Explore game.